UTMR

 Ultra Tour Monte Rosa is a 100 mile / 170 km ultra trail race along a classic European long distance footpath, the Tour de Monte Rosa.
 The race route leads anticlockwise around the Monte Rosa massif, making a compete circuit of the Mischabel Peaks and the 4000m summits of the Nadelgrat ridge.
 At 4634m Monte Rosa is the second highest mountain in the Alps and western Europe.
 On its eastern side the mountain falls away in an almost vertical 2,400m wall of granite and ice, the biggest in Europe.
 The route encircles a total of 29 of the 4000m summits, and is surrounded by many more, a magnificent landscape!

 The Ultra Tour Monte Rosa event consists of 100 miles / 170 km as a single-day ultra race, or as a four-day stage race.
-We also have a beautiful 63 km route following the höhenweg of the Mischabel range and a wonderful 19 km Berglauf!
+It also has a beautiful 63 km route following the höhenweg of the Mischabel range and a wonderful 19 km Berglauf!

 The full tour is an alternative to the UTMB, though more technical and more wild, taking runners 20% longer to complete than the UTMB course.
 The races are held in early September, the optimal time for stable weather and for the high passes to be clear of snow.